 Here’s a closer look:

-To get started you’ll take the legs out and align them to being orange up front, and white in the back.
+To get started, you’ll take the legs out and align them to being orange up front, and white in the back.
 This matches the coloring under the legs of the trainer frame.
 It’s a clever touch that Zwift initially did with JetBlack when they co-launched the Zwift Hub.

-Putting the legs on takes about 2 mins.
-Or, 4 minute if you somehow ignore the colors and have to re-do your work.
+Putting the legs on takes about 2 minutes.
+Or, 4 minutes if you somehow ignore the colors and have to re-do your work.

 Next, you’ll attach the correct axle adapter to either side of the JetBlack Victory.
 On the left side (side with the handle), you’ll simply just place it in there.
 Whereas on the right side you’ll use the little included wrench to tighten it in.